Milind Shinde

-Milind Shinde is an Indian actor and film director who works in Marathi, Kannada and Hindi films.
+Milind Shinde is an Indian actor, director, writer and producer who works in Marathi, Kannada and Hindi films.
 He started his career with Girish Karnad's Hindi television serials and Kannada films.
 He is well known for his portrayal in the Marathi film Natrang.
 He has acted, directed and produced Marathi films.

-Shinde has also directed the Marathi movie Re Raya in 2018, in which Bhushan Pradhan plays main lead.
+Milind Shinde has also directed the Marathi movie Re Raya in 2018, in which Bhushan Pradhan plays main lead.